 But before we jump in, grab yourself a cup of tea and journey with me through the first five chakras.

 Understanding the lower chakras will deepen your relationship with yourself, and ensure you have the practical strategies you need to help bring your whole being into alignment.

-Now you’re up to speed, let’s dive into the sixth chakra, sometimes referred to as ajna chakra or the wisdom centre.
+Now you’re up to speed, let’s dive into the sixth chakra, sometimes referred to as ajna chakra or your third eye chakra.

 It also has a more tangible impact on the health of your brain, ears, eyes and the hypothalamus.
 The hypothalamus is a small part of your brain which controls certain metabolic and neurological processes and works with the pituitary gland to secrete and regulate a number of hormones.

-When this chakra is balanced and working to its full potential, you:
+When the third eye chakra is activated and working to its full potential, you: